 Ike traveled across the country of Burkina Faso to learn how scientists were getting the people's consent to do research on "gene drive" mosquitoes, which might eliminate malaria but could also spread rapidly throughout the region and might be unstoppable once released.
 Back in the United States, he took a ferry to the Lyme-stricken island of Nantucket to report on how scientists are using local government to give people a voice in genetic engineering projects.
 And he lifted the curtain on an international project to create whole genomes from scratch.

-He has written about the relationship between the football and concussion science, looking at how dubious science conducted by a former NFL physician impacted in the medical literature and vetting dubious claims by a chocolate milk company that their product might help athletes recover from a concussion.
+He has written about the relationship between the football and concussion science, looking at how dubious science conducted by a former NFL physician impacted in the medical literature and vetting questionable claims by a chocolate milk company that their product might help athletes recover from a concussion.